History of Pennsylvania: Urban centers

 Philadelphia is the nation's sixth-largest city after New York City, Los Angeles, Chicago, Houston, and Phoenix.
-Philadelphia anchors the nation's sixth-largest metropolitan area. known as the Delaware Valley.
+Philadelphia anchors the nation's sixth-largest metropolitan area.
 Pittsburgh is the center of Greater Pittsburgh, the nation's 22nd-largest metropolitan area.
 In eastern Pennsylvania, the Lehigh Valley has grown to the nation's 68th-largest metropolitan area as of 2020.
 Pennsylvania also has six other metropolitan areas that rank among the nation's 200-largest metropolitan areas.
 Philadelphia is the second-largest city in the Northeast megalopolis after New York City and is a core population center in the Northeastern United States.
 Pittsburgh, the state's second-largest city, is part of the Great Lakes Megalopolis and is often associated with the Midwestern United States.
 Both Allentown and Pittsburgh are considered part of the Rust Belt, a region of the United States negatively impacted by deindustrialization in the late 20th century.